jpuck/jeffpuckett.com/markdown/cv.md

     *Graduated 2016*
     Focus on systems analysis and design for enterprise transaction systems with an emphasis in business process re-engineering and data analytics.
-    Included work on COBOL programming with DB2 for IBM mainframe applications.
+    Included work on COBOL programming with DB2 for IBM mainframe applications, and data mining techniques with SAS Enterprise Miner and SPSS Modeler.

 ## Extra